New classes are added every day.

 Kathy Tiessen is a Registered Nurse with 32 years of experience including Emergency Room, Intensive Care and Case Management.
-She is currently the school nurse with Pinal County, AZ.
-And is the Vice President of The Arizona School Nurses Consortium.
-She was, for many years, a Red Cross Emergency Response Educator in California and has been with Resus 4 Life for since 2006.
-Kathy is available for week end training sessions.
+She is currently the school nurse with Pinal County, AZ, and is the Vice President of The Arizona School Nurses Consortium.
+For many years, she was a Red Cross Emergency Response Educator in California and has been with Resus 4 Life for since 2006.
+Kathy is available for weekend training sessions.
 Enthusiasm is her greatest asset.

-Hi, my name is Jacqueline Henkel; I moved to Arizona from Ohio 4 years ago and currently reside in Arizona City.
+Hi, my name is Jacqueline Henkel.
+I moved to Arizona from Ohio 4 years ago and currently reside in Arizona City.
 I have been working in the Health Care field since 1990.
 I am a Certified Nursing Assistant as well as a State Tested Nursing Assistant.
 I began my career working in nursing homes and doing home health care.
 I received my CPR and 1st Aid instructor certificate through ASHI in 2007 and enjoy teaching such a wonderful life saving class.
-I offer one on one class to fit your schedule.
+I offer one-on-one classes to fit your schedule.
 I am also willing to come to you if you have a group.
-I will work with you in scheduling I offer night classes as well.
+I will work with you in scheduling.
+I offer night classes as well.
 It's never the wrong time to learn to save a life.

 Though not a native Arizonan, Clare grew up in the San Carlos area and calls this home.
-Clare is a descendant of the Shoshone-Bannock and Ute tribes and is to be proud part Mexican, Irish and Dane.
-Clare holds an Associated Degrees from the Institute of American Indian Arts and College of Santa De I New Mexico.
+Clare is a descendant of the Shoshone-Bannock and Ute tribes and is to be proud part Mexican, Irish and Danish.
+Clare holds Associates Degrees from the Institute of American Indian Arts, and the College of Santa Fe, New Mexico.
 Clare resides in the Globe area to be near family.
 Clare has been training CPR and 1st Aid for more than two years.
 G.E.M.

 I love to hear my student's stories.
-I know learning CPR and First Aid can be intimidating at times, so I conduct my classes in an easy and non-confrontation manner
+I know learning CPR and First Aid can be intimidating at times, so I conduct my classes in an easy and non-confrontational manner

 I graduated from Central Arizona Community College in 2001 with my RN degree.
-I tell everyone RN means "Rea Nerd" rather than "Registered Nurse."
+I tell everyone RN means "Real Nerd" rather than "Registered Nurse."
 I have been teaching CPR for about 20 years.
-I teach anyone and everyone who is willing to learn, this included my daughter, Mallory, who was three at the time.
+I teach anyone and everyone who is willing to learn.
+This included my daughter, Mallory, who was three at the time.
 Resus 4 Life was created one evening when Diane and I were trying figure how to make a little extra money.
 There we were, "Resus 4 Life."
-Since then Diane was off making the company grow and was off to Colorado to find myself.
-I now in Parker, Colorado and work for a Hospice company teaching patients and families how to cope with death and dying.
-I have remarried, Peggy Smith rather than Peggy Cramer, together my new husband and I have 3 (teenage) girls.
-I continue to teach CPR and Fist Aid, but find helping patients die comfortably my true calling.
+Since then, while Diane was working to make the company grow, I was off to Colorado to find myself.
+I now live in Parker, Colorado and work for a Hospice company teaching patients and families how to cope with death and dying.
+I have remarried, so now I am Peggy Smith rather than Peggy Cramer.
+Together, my new husband and I have 3 teenaged girls.
+I continue to teach CPR and First Aid, but find helping patients die comfortably my true calling.
 However, CPR can save lives when the time is right, so please continue to learn.